radishconcepts/free-shipping-domination-woocommerce/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-If the free shipping method is available (either through coupon or minimum price requirement), this plugin disables all other shipping methods.
+Disables all other shipping methods when the free shipping method is available (either through coupon or price requirement).

 == Description ==